 - Hyphen (-)

 - Optionally, for the Description parameter, enter a description for the subnetwork controller.

 - Optionally, for the Notes parameter, enter any notes for the subnetwork controller.

 - Click Apply.

-The feature now has its terminal set as a subnetwork network controller.
+The feature or object now has its terminal set as a subnetwork network controller.
 Validate the network topology so that analytic operations will treat this terminal as a subnetwork controller.
 Run the Update Subnetwork tool to update the subnetwork name for features in that subnetwork.